davekinkead/thesis/paper.coffee.md

 ## Introduction

 I take it as uncontested the claim that schooling somehow affects student ability.
 However we measure the academic ability of students - whether by _declarative knowledge_, the learning and appropriate recall of particular facts; or by _procedural knowledge_, the application of skill and know-how - few people if any would claim that school policies, pedogogy, and environment have no causal impact on students.
-After all, we as a society invest significant amounts of time and money in various endeavours like NAPLAN **INSERT OTHERS** trying to measure exactly this.
+After all, as a society we invest significant amounts of time and money in various endeavours like NAPLAN **INSERT OTHERS** trying to measure exactly this.

 There are a variety of causal theories that could explain how schools affect student ability....
 EXPLAIN THEM....  ...
-Regardless of which the causal theory is in use, we might call the causal impact of schooling on student ability _school performance_.
+Regardless of which causal theory is in use, we might label the causal impact of schooling on student ability _school performance_.

-Measuring school performance however, faces an epistemic challenge.
-Because we can't measure the causal impact of schools directly, we can't know this causal impact with certainty.
+Measuring school performance of course, faces a significant epistemic challenge.
+Because we can't measure the causal impact of schools directly, we can't know this it with certainty.
 Instead, we _infer_ the causal impact of schools on student ability by way of proxy measures such as student results.
 NAPLAN, SATs, GCSEs - measurements of student results are now ubiquitous in every education system.
 If student results improve, then we can _infer_ that some aspect of schooling _caused_ this; that school performance has improved.

 Perhaps.